vohvelikissa/vohvelikissa.github.io/README.md

 wishful thinking, but I got hyped enough to even contemplate installing nixos so it better be good or I'll on bluesky where no one will ever read it.

-- [ ] install nvim on nixos
+- [X] install nvim on nixos
 - [ ] make tokyonight the main colorscheme on anything nixos
 - [ ] make something lewd the desktop background for the memes and lulz
-- [ ] make wideboy Alyx the bash background
+- [X] make wideboy Alyx the bash background
 - [ ] install android studio on nix
 - [ ] install discord on nix
 - [ ] install steam on nix
 - [ ] install nvm on nix
 - [ ] install mysql on nix
 - [ ] install c/c++ essentials on nix
-- [ ] make the desktop environment be xfce4 on nix
+- [X] make the desktop environment be xfce4 on nix

 I do not really own a usb stick at this point that can hold nix so I guess I'll have to get one of those tomorrow.

-- [ ] buy a livebootable usb stick
+- [X] buy a livebootable usb stick

+The process to get NixOS working was really god damn easy.

 ## You shouldn't be able to be in a position of power if you are very much out of touch with reality to the point where you think that homelessness doesn't exist and that people just choose to be poor and choose to live in really bad conditions